 The culture wars have come for coronavirus, and a mixed buffet of right-wingers — including armed militias, Proud Boys, QAnon conspiracy theorists, anti-vaxxers, and Infowars — are helping to drive the conversation.

-This weekend, thousands of protesters in at least 22 states defied stay-at-home orders to rally outside government buildings and demand that officials reopen their economies.
-There are protests planned in nine more states just this week.
+Over the weekend, thousands of protesters in at least 22 states defied stay-at-home orders to rally outside government buildings and demand that officials reopen their economies.
+There are protests planned in nine more states this week.

-While a lot of the protesters are frustrated Americans reacting emotionally to the soaring unemployment numbers as a result of coronavirus measures, their numbers are bolstered by some conspiracy-oriented groups bringing fringe messaging into the conversation.
+While a lot of the protesters are frustrated Americans reacting emotionally to the soaring unemployment numbers resulting from lockdown measures, their numbers are bolstered by some conspiracy-oriented groups bringing fringe messaging into the conversation.

-Patriot or militia types have claimed that lockdown measures are an encroachment on their civil liberties, and anti-American, since the coronavirus crisis hit the U.S. That idea has since been dominant at a lot of these protests.
+Patriot or militia types have claimed that lockdown measures are an encroachment on their civil liberties, and anti-American, since the coronavirus crisis hit the U.S. That idea has since been dominant at several protests.

-At a nearly 1,000-strong Salt Lake City, Utah protest, organizer and former cop, Eric Moutsos told the crowd “We have to let government officials know, with our voice, that it’s ‘We the People’ and not ‘They the Government.’”
+At a nearly 1,000-strong protest in Salt Lake City, organizer and former cop Eric Moutsos told the crowd “We have to let government officials know, with our voice, that it’s ‘We the People’ and not ‘They the Government.’”
 One protester, a stay-at-home mom, was holding a poster that said “Give me liberty or give me death,” according to KSL.
 “I believe liberty is worth dying for,” she told the local news station.